devanshu-narula/Let-Me-See/README.md

 3. speak.py -> This part of the program speaks out the text or class of the object passed to it as an input.
 For this, we have used 'wincl' module of python

-***** The project is still going on, here we are providing a video of the working prototype of it https://www.youtube.com/watch?v=pmIAZmZlvVU
+video of the working prototype:https://www.youtube.com/watch?v=pmIAZmZlvVU